The-going/evlproject/content/dovetail/rulesofthumb.md

 The first one will catch many nasty issues, such as calling unsafe in-band code from out-of-band context.
-The second one checks the integrity of the alternate task control mechanism, detecting issues in the architecture port.
+The second one checks the integrity of the alternate scheduling support, detecting issues in the architecture port.

 The runtime overhead induced by enabling these options is marginal.
 Just don't port Dovetail or implement out-of-band client